OutSystems/docs-support/src/troubleshooting/application-lifecycle/too-many-failed-login.md

 Possible causes for this issue are:

-* The user mistyped the password several times within a short timeframe
+* The user mistyped the password several times within a short timeframe.

-* User changed their password, but at the same he had Service Studio running, connected with the previous Username/Password
+* User changed their password, but at the same he had Service Studio running, connected with the previous username/password.

-* The user account was target of a brute-force attack
+* The user account was target of a brute-force attack.

-* The network where the user is working on was target of a brute-force attack
+* The network where the user is working on was target of a brute-force attack.

+You can check the conditions that trigger the brute force protection [here](https://success.outsystems.com/Documentation/11/Managing_the_Applications_Lifecycle/Secure_the_Applications/Protection_against_Brute_Force_Attacks).

 ## Resolution